utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 You can connect more than one API in Postman to the same Git repository.
 For each API, follow the steps in [Connecting to a repository](#connecting-to-a-repository) to set up the Git integration.

-It's important to make sure your APIs remain separated in the repository, to avoid changes from one API getting applied to another API.
+It's important to make sure your APIs remain separated in the repository to avoid changes from one API getting applied to another API.
 You can separate your APIs in the repository using either folders or branches.

 ### Separating APIs with folders